quaiquai/quai.github.io/_pages/about.md

   - /about.html
 ---

 Hello My Name is Matthew McQuaigue and I am a PhD Student at the University of North Carolina at Charlotte.
 My focus area of research is: computer graphics, AR/VR rendering perception and interactive learning technologies.
-Recent work is on the subject of depth perception in virtual enviornments focused on the issues and solutions to this important topic.
+My current work is in investigating depth perception in virtual and augmented environments and how the combination of depth cues and graphical fidelity/information affect accuracy.
-In my free time I like to go to the gym and play video games.